berquerant/fflist/README.md

 - mode: The file permissions (in octal)
 - mod_time: The last modification time of the file
 - size: The file size (in bytes)
+- dir: All but the last element of path
+- ext: The file name extension
+- basename: name but ext
+- basepath: path but ext

 Depending on the type of media file, the following 'key' may also be available: